ConrabOpto/mst-query/README.md

 Note that `data`, `request` and `env` are only set on creation.

-The option `staleTime` controls how long we should use the cached value of this query.
-By default it's set to 0.
+The options `staleTime` and `cacheTime` controls how long we should use the cached value of this query.

 ### `useLazyQuery`